Care. Restore. Equip.

 Having a mentor who meets one on one with you once per week in addition to the small group time is one of the amazing benefits of being a part of Thrive.
 If you already have someone in your life who is walking along side you, we would like to challenge you to ask them to serve as your mentor during the Thrive process.
 At the bottom of the page you will find a link entitled “Identifying Your Thrive Mentor” that will help you discern if there is already someone in your life who can fill that role.
 If you do not have anyone who is currently acting as a mentor in your life, please indicate this on your application.
 We have a limited number of mentors that we can pair with participants who do not have a mentor, however your chances of being accepted into the Thrive program will be higher if you have already identified someone in your life who is willing to walk with you through this particular program.

-Thrive applications are available below.
+Thrive applications will be available below starting mid May.
 One of the main purposes of the Thrive application is for our staff to be able to get to know you prior to the Thrive process and assess if Thrive is the right fit for you.
 Thank you for taking the time to fill it out thoroughly!

 Whether you are struggling with anxiety, fear, hopelessness, spiritual discontentment, broken relationships, pornography, poor habits, disordered eating, anger —or if you are stuck in a particular area of life join us for a season at Thrive where you can be real, be challenged and be changed.